r-prem/ticket-tuner/README.md

 - The improved text is automatically pasted into the description field
 - Loading states show progress during the API call
 - Error messages appear if the API call fails

+### Text Selection Actions (Translate, Fix Grammar, Rewrite)

+Use quick inline actions without opening the full editor.

+1. Select any text inside a Jira issue (e.g., description, comment, or any rich-text area on Jira Cloud)
+2. A small popup appears next to your selection with three actions:
+   - Rewrite
+   - Translate (hover to choose a language)
+   - Fix Grammar
+3. Click an action (or select a target language under Translate)
+4. The selected text is sent to your configured AI endpoint
+5. The processed result replaces the selected text inline

+Notes:
+- Supported Translate languages in the dropdown: German, English, Spanish, French, Italian, Portuguese, Dutch, Polish
+- Works on Jira Cloud pages (*.atlassian.net) where content editing is allowed
+- Very large selections may be shortened by your model’s token limits
+- Be careful with sensitive information; selected text is sent to your AI endpoint when you use an action

 ## API Compatibility